bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

         return some_image_thumbanil(self.image)
 {% endhighlight %}

 Seeing the specific class name is also helpful in understanding exactly what you're working with.

-Proxy models have managers just like regular models, so we can

 Having unique manager classes allows you to treat the proxy models as first class models in the rest of your code.
 You can use the managers to ensure the standard model interace is applied.

-Here's a manager class that extends the `create` method, simply ensuring that every new instance created with

-{% highlight python %}
-class ImageManager(models.Manager):
-    def get_queryset(self):
-        return super(ImageManager, self).get_queryset().filter(type='image')

-    def create(self, **kwargs):
-        kwargs.update(type='image')
-        return super(ImageManager, self).create(**kwargs)
-{% endhighlight %}

-### When not to use proxy models
+### To Use and Not To Use

+There's nothing complicated about proxy models, there's just a little bit of thought required to how they can solve your problems.

 The use case for proxy models, I've found, is the exception, rather than the rule.
 The key here is that our models, our end models, that is, are all pretty closely related.
 The content attributes don't differ all that much.
 If your models differ greatly and you've no need for simple aggregation then skip the proxy models.